 Planning the descent for the trip back down off the mountain.
 Lunch and hot coffee now to energize and to keep us alert on the way down.
 Down we went through the deeper snow than coming up the mountain road, slowly and white-knuckled we made it down to where the snow changed to rain and the Mud pits were growing deeper with the rain.
 We opted out doing the return mud run and went down a branch off-road of fewer obstacles to deal with.

 Back to the main roads and heading home to light rain and warmer temperatures.
 Back of the trucks filled with about 16 inches of snow and melting.
 Tomorrow will be wash day on the trucks.
 Okay, the next day has arrived, snow pretty much melted off trucks hosing off the mud, then climbing up into the back of the truck to pull out the equipment for cleaning.
 Well, we had started out with four pieces of emergency gear(spare tire- chains- a Jack and a gas can).
+Just keep in mind that this could of happen at any time while out in deep snow, see below have a chuckle

-The spare tire and the jack were anchored down.
+- The spare tire and the jack were anchored down.
 So the count in the back of the truck was two, not four pieces of equipment.
 Guess one could say good thing we didn’t need to tow either vehicle or need extra fuel to get out of the bush.
-This happened to be the rear truck in the pack, no one following to see when and where the non anchored pieces went airborne and left the truck.
+This happened to be the rear truck in the pack, no one following to see when and where the non-anchored pieces went airborne and left the truck.

 The Ending, hopefully when winter ends and the coming of summer next year dries up the mud bogs the treasure will be found by someone else.
 Hoping to be used by someone else in an emergency mountain situation.
 I am thinking about how this would be like a “pay it forward moment”, but just slightly delayed.